atlarge-research/opendc/README.md

 OPENDC_SERVER_BASE_URL=http://localhost:8081
 ```

+Afterwards, you should also create a `traces/` directory in which you place the VM and workflow traces you want to
+experiment with.

 If you plan to publicly deploy, please also tweak the other settings.
 In that case, also check the `docker-compose.yml` for further instructions.

 Now, start the server: